What is Justice Reinvestment?

 Welcome to the Justice Reinvestment Clearinghouse.

-- Raise awareness of the need to intervene early to prevent crime rather than invest at the crisis end of the system through prisons and juvenile detention.
+- Raise awareness of the need to intervene early to prevent crime rather than invest at the crisis end of the system through prisons.

 - Foster understanding within communities about how and why they should work within a Justice Reinvestment framework.